BenWrightSWE/Rooted/README.md

 What features I hope to add:
 * after the timer ends, it displays a sound
 * as the timer starts initially, but never after, when the user presses play a sound occurs
-* make the formatting for iphone and potentially tablet.

 Current Problems:
 * Responsiveness breaks under 278 pixels in width.
 (Didn't think it was worth implimenting; no one uses that)